Business On Board

 For Organizations Interested in Recruiting Through Business on Board

-There is no cost to be an active organization and host a participant.
-However, there is a $250 placement fee if an organization elects a Business on Board participant or alumnus into its board of directors.
-For questions regarding financial assistance or organization eligibility, please contact [email protected].
+The Arts + Business Council works with dozens of organizations seeking board candidates.
+There is no cost to be an active organization.
+However, organizations are required to send a representative through the Inclusive Onboarding Workshop and there is a $250 placement fee if an organization elects a Business on Board participant or alumni to its board of directors.

 Co-Sponsors